joshua-hampton/exiftool-handler/README.md

 <a name="nomenclature_list_tag">

 **List tags** are metadata fields that may contain multiple values.
-The order of these values is preserved when they are extracted from the file.
-It is permissible for them to contain only a single value.
+The order of these values is preserved when metadata are extracted from the file.
+It is permissible for list tags to contain only a single value.

 <a name="nomeclature_structured_tag">